uw-dims/dims-ad/docs/source/scope.rst

-architectural elements, data types (and their sources, volumes, and retention periods), data flows, user interfaces, etc. It is assumed the reader is familiar with the underlying motivations for the system as described in the Concept of Operations and Functional Requirements document.
+architectural elements, data types (and their sources, volumes, and retention periods), data flows, user interfaces, etc. It is assumed the reader is familiar with the underlying motivations for the system as described in the :ref:`dimsocd:dimsoperationalconceptdescription` and :ref:`dimssr:dimssystemrequirements` documents.

 .. _documentoverview: